 - Copy of License Front and Back

-- Demonstrated or documented knowledge and proficiency in the make and model
+- Demonstrated and documented knowledge and proficiency in the make and model of aircraft

-- Demonstrated or documented knowledge and proficiency regarding mountain flying
+- Demonstrated and documented knowledge and proficiency regarding mountain flying

-- Minimum of 1 flight/1 hr to checkout in make/model of aircraft
+- Minimum of 1 flight to checkout in make/model of aircraft

 - Aircraft Rental Agreement